Lercher/podman-oracle-go/readme.md

         * Error initializing source docker://store/oracle/database-enterprise:12.2.0.1-slim: Error reading manifest 12.2.0.1-slim in docker.io/store/oracle/database-enterprise: errors:
 denied: requested access to the resource is denied
 unauthorized: authentication required

-lercher@linux-pm81:~>
 ````

-No, it's personalized:
+No. It's personalized.
+So:

 1. Search for "Oracle Database Enterprise Edition" and then navigate to [Oracle Database Enterprise Edition](https://hub.docker.com/_/oracle-database-enterprise-edition?tab=description) on the hub.
 1. You need to "Proceed to checkout" and then verify that you are licensed
-1. agree the conditions
+1. Agree on the terms and conditions

 Now we can pull the slim image, can't we?